 The images were then loaded from a locally mapped source, resulting in the message "Found 100000 images belonging to 1 class."

 While alternative libraries such as OpenCV for computer vision tasks and Keras a high-level API on top of TensorFlow were considered.
-Keras ImageDataGenerator was the final decision due to it’s ability to easily augment our image dataset during training, creating variations like rotations, flips and zooms, which helps prevent overfitting and improves the model’s ability to generalize to new images.
+Keras ImageDataGenerator was the final decision due to its ability to easily augment our image dataset during training, creating variations like rotations, flips and zooms, which helps prevent overfitting and improves the model’s ability to generalize to new images.

 Task 1: Numerical and Categorical Classification